yosmelchiang/wdt_demo/Web Application/readme.md

 This project was created and maintained by [Yosmel Chiang](https://github.com/yosmelchiang).

-I welcome contributions, suggestions, and improvements to the project.
+Contributions, suggestions, and improvements to the project are welcomed.

 ## License